johnnylyimo/MemoryDiary_Flutter_Desktop_app/README.md

 fmt.Println ( " THROUGH CODING LET ME ALSO MAKE THE THE WORLD BETTER PLACE. ")

+# Please Support me
-## I will going on developing apps and share here.
-If you like what am doing and the good spirit i have of sharing with you, please support me buy me a coffe
+I will going on developing apps and share here.
+If you like what am doing and the good spirit i have of sharing with you, please support me, buy me a coffee.
 <a href="https://www.buymeacoffee.com/johnnylyimo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>